renea2024/recipe-manager/README.md

 # Recipe Manager

-A minimalist web application for organizing recipes with a clean, user-friendly interface.
+A minimalist web application for organizing and preserving recipes with a clean, intuitive interface.

 ## Description

-Recipe Manager allows users to create, view, and manage recipes in a simple and structured way.
-The application focuses on clarity and ease of use, separating quick previews from detailed views to improve the overall user experience.
+Recipe Manager was built to solve a personal need: creating a simple way to store and manage family recipes that had not been written down.
+The application focuses on clarity and ease of use, allowing users to quickly add, view, and organize recipes without unnecessary complexity.

 ## Features